-Moonlight's wisp of a plot concerns Chiron, a painfully shy kid growing up in a rough part of Miami, and his ambiguous relationship with his friend Kevin, who might be the love of his life.
+Moonlight's wisp of a plot concerns Chiron, a painfully shy kid growing up in a rough part of Miami, and his ambiguous relationship with his friend Kevin, who might just be the love of his life.
 Yet it owes less to Brokeback Mountain or to, say, The Wire – although drug dealers and poverty do factor into the storyline – than it does to the hangout movies of Richard Linklater and the swoony romances of Wong Kar Wai.
-Ultimately, Moonlight is in a space all its own.
+Ultimately, Moonlight lives in a space all its own.

-The three actors playing Chiron at the various stages of his life are perfect, bolstered by a fine supporting cast, assured camerawork by director Barry Jenkins and DP James Laxton, and an especially gorgeous if sparingly used score by Nicholas Britell.
+The three actors playing Chiron at the various stages of his life are perfect, bolstered by a fine supporting cast, assured camerawork by director Barry Jenkins and DP James Laxton, and an especially gorgeous if sparingly-used score by Nicholas Britell.